-Participate at the Davis Food Co-op!
+Enhance your Co-op Membership — Participate at the Davis Food Co-op!

-If yours is a household of one or two adults, you would be required to participate for two hours each month to receive your working members' discount.
+Working member households receive a discount of five percent off the shelf price on their Co-op purchases for each month that they participate (as compared to all other “active” members, who pay the shelf price).
+If yours is a household of one or two adults, you will be required to participate for two hours each month to receive your working members' discount.
 Larger households volunteer additional hours each month to receive their discount.

 "Volunteer" or "Participate?"